 AMS has posted a Partner Organization Template Letter on the grant program's website.
 We highly encourage you to use this template.
-If you do not use this template, the Letters of Commitment must include at least the following information:
+If you do not use this template, the Letters of Commitment must minimally include the following:

-- Project Applicant Name - Project Title - A short introduction describing the partnering organization's mission and its reason(s) for joining the project - What the organization commits to participating in and supporting - The time period of the partnership - Roles and responsibilities of the participating individuals, as applicable, and any individual time commitment - A statement that these individuals and the organization agree to abide by the management plan contained in the application
+- Project Applicant Name - Project Title - A short introduction describing the partner organization's mission and its reason(s) for joining the project - What the organization commits to participating in and supporting - The time period of the partnership - Roles and responsibilities of the participating individuals, as applicable, and any individual time commitment - A statement that these individuals and the organization agree to abide by the management plan contained in the application

 Instructions for organizations submitting Letters of Commitment: Submit letters on letterhead and address them to the applicant (i.e., Project Director).
-Clearly indicate at the top of the documents that they are "LETTERS OF COMMITMENT".
+Clearly indicate at the top that they are "LETTERS OF COMMITMENT".